 The project main file with the MonarcoDrv driver included is shown in Figure 2.1.
 There is one block which must be added to the project to include the driver.
 A block of type IODRV renamed to MNR and connected to the Drivers output of the main EXEC block.
 The name of this block (MNR, see Fig. 2.1), is the prefix of all input and output signals provided by this driver.
-The three most important parameters are:
+The four most important parameters are:

-module - name of the module linked to the driver, in this case MonarcoDrv - the name is CASE SENSITIVE!

-cfgname - name of the driver configuration file, e.g. monarcohat.rio factor - multiple of the EXEC block's tick parameter defining the driver's task execution period
+- module name of the module linked to the driver, in this case MonarcoDrv the name is CASE SENSITIVE! - classname class of the driver, in this case MonarcoHatDrv the name is CASE SENSITIVE! - cfgname name of the driver configuration file, e.g. monarcohat.rio - factor multiple of the EXEC block's tick parameter defining the driver's task execution period

-The above mentioned parameters of the IODRV function block are configured in REXY-GEN Studio program.
+The above mentioned parameters of the IODRV function block are configured in REXY-GEN Studioprogram.
 The configuration dialog is shown also in Fig. 2.1.